-If you are diagnosed with an infectious disease such as influenza after having seen a doctor due to the following symptoms: fever, cough, vomiting and diarrhea, make sure to inform the doctor that you are living in an accommodation.
-Ask about your treatment, your contact with other people and the use of the common areas such as the kitchen, toilets, laundry, etc., and follow carefully the medical advice given.
+If you are diagnosed with an infectious disease such as influenza having seen a doctor due to the following symptoms; a fever, cough, vomiting and diarrhea, make sure to inform the doctor that you are living in an accommodation and ask about your treatment, coming into contact with people, and the use of the common areas such as the kitchen, toilets, laundry, etc., and follow the medical advice given carefully.
 Please take extra care during the seasons when contagious diseases, such as the flu and norovirus, as well as COVID-19, become common.
-If you are diagnosed with an infectious disease, please report to the residence manager promptly by e-mail, telephone, or other non-physical contact means.
+If you are diagnosed with an infectious disease, please report to the residence manager promptly by e-mail, telephone, or other non-contact means.